Ten seconds. I’ve been staring at her for ten seconds.

 “I might melt if you keep gazing.”

 Ashley said while trying so hard not to meet me in the eye.
-She held an old white book between her fragile hands.
+She held an old dusty book between her fragile hands.
 ‘One Rainbow at the Duration’ was written on the book cover.

 “You won’t,” I said.
 “If that’s possible, you should have melted a long time ago.”